-The goal of the VDH, Inc team is to make dentistry as comfortable and compassionate as it possibly can be.
+The goal of the VDH, Inc team is to make dentistry as comfortable and compassionate as it can possibly be.
 They also strive to build trusting relationships with each person in their care.
 With this philosophy in mind, they can provide their patients with exceptional dental care and enhance their overall quality of life.
 Education is a key component to our services.
 The dental education which we provide to each patient helps them to understand the link between good oral health and whole body health.

-Emma Lawson, RDH, PHDH
+Emma Lawson, RDH, PHDH, BS

-Emma has been working as a dental hygienist in private practice for over 20 years.
+Emma has been working as a dental hygienist in private practice for over twenty years.
 After graduating from the Dental Hygiene program at New Hampshire Technical Institute in Concord, NH in 1991 she grew to become a hygienist who always strives to learn about what is new in the dental hygiene field.
 Emma founded Visiting Dental Hygiene, Inc in 2013 and has loved working in public health since the beginning.
 She received her Bachelor’s in Dental Hygiene from Mount Ida College in 2018.
 Emma is a member of the Massachusetts Dental Hygiene Association.
-Emma enjoys spending time with her husband and three children skiing, boating and being active.
+She enjoys spending time with her husband and three children skiing, boating and being active.

 Maryellen Robillard, RDH

-Maryellen started her dental career as a result of her childhood hygienist.
-“Growing up we had the best hygienist and she instilled the love of dentistry in me.”
+MaryEllen started her dental career as a result of her childhood hygienist.
+“Growing up we had the best hygienist and she instilled the love of dentistry in me. “

 Layla Scott, RDH

 Layla graduated from the Dental Hygiene program at Middlesex Community College in Lowell, MA in 2009.
-She worked for the same private practice for 8 years before she moved into the public health field.
+She worked for the same private practice for eight years before she moved into the public health field.
 Layla loves being able to help people who have limited access to preventive dental care and finds it very rewarding.
 Layla enjoys spending time with her husband and children.
 She also enjoys wood working, gardening, and her sweet dog Ruby.